 2. DEPARTMENT MOTOR POOL VEHICLES

 Some faculty members have vehicles in the Department Motor Pool.
 These vehicles are still University owned and the policies and regulations for the use of motor pool vehicles are described in “Vehicle-Use Policy and Regulations for University Motor-Pool Vehicles.”
 There is a vehicle log in each vehicle and every day and every mile must be logged.
 The log should be turned it at the end of every month with all gas receipts to Katherine Goodine.
 The Department also has some Vehicle Use Guidelines that all drivers must sign and return to Katherine.
-2018 revised Guidance for Vehicles Use.
+Guidance for Vehicles Use 2016 (pdf).

 3. USGS VEHICLES

 If you are working on a project supported by the USGS, you may be given access to one or more of the USGS vehicle.
 All drivers must have a copy of their driver’s license and the signed “University Student Vehicle Driver Information and Agreement Form” on file with Motor Pool, all drivers must read and sign the “USGS Vehicle Use Guidelines”, and all drivers must receive Driver Safety training on DOI Learn and prove that they did.
 All drivers and passengers must have a signed “USGS Volunteer Agreement” on file.
 Work with Katherine Goodine on meeting the requirements.
 You must fill the gas tank when you return the vehicle and indicate the correct information on the gas receipt per the USGS Vehicle Use Guidelines.

 if you need to rent a vehicle from an outside vendor to conduct University business, you must rent through Enterprise or use a University Travel Card to pay for the rental in order to automatically be covered by liability insurance.